 Times Table Rockstars - an excellent way to practise times table facts and compete against other classes and pupils. https://ttrockstars.com

 Purple Mash - an online resource that we use to support the teaching of computing across the curriculum.
 We will also be setting weekly spelling and times table homework through this platform. https://www.purplemash.com/login/

 Year 3 Reminders

 Please remember that on PE days PE kits must be worn into school.
-As the weather is becoming colder, we strongly recommend the children coming into school in navy jogging bottoms on PE days with an appropriate jumper and coat.
+As weather is becoming colder, we strongly recommend the children coming into school in navy jogging bottoms on PE days (rather than navy shorts) with an appropriate navy hoodie and coat.

 Please click here to access the whole school provision map outlining all the interventions taking place in the school.
 If you have questions about any of the provision that is taking place for your child, please ask your child's class teacher.